alerque/decasify/README.md

 A CLI utility, Rust crate, and Lua module to cast strings to title-case according to locale specific style guides including Turkish support.

-This project was born out of frustration with ALL CAPS TITLES in Markdown that no tooling seemed to properly support casting to title-casing strings, particularly coming from Turkish.
+This project was born out of frustration with ALL CAPS TITLES in Markdown that no tooling seemed to properly support casting to title-cased strings, particularly coming from Turkish.
-Many tools can handle casing single words, and many others can handle English strings, but nothing seemed to be out there for full Turkish strings.
+Many tools can handle casing single words, and some others can handle English strings, but nothing seemed to be out there for full Turkish strings.

 Currently defaults to title-casing, others to come later.
 Currently defaults to English rules, but the Turkish ones are actually more complete because that's my main use case.
+Currently defaults to the Gruber style rules, but others are available

 For English, three style guides are known: Associated Press (AP), Chicago Manual of Style (CMOS), and John Grubber's Daring Fireball (Gruber).
 The Gruber style is by far the most complete.